-- Control perennial weeds by using a product containing glyphosate. - Before planting, adjust pH and fertilize according to results of a soil test. - Eradicate weeds.
-This can be done through cultivation, occultation or chemical methods, if necessary. - The seedbed should be firm so that the boot heel sinks in no more than 1⁄2 inch.
-The goal is good seed/soil contact. - Mix seed with damp sand (4:1 sand/seed) for more uniform coverage with a drop seeder or whirlybird spreader. - Rake seed in about 1⁄4 inch deep.
-It is best if the seedbed is firmed up by using a roller or driving over the area with a riding lawn mower.
-Don't mulch. - Keep seed moist while the seed is germinating (3-4 times per week, if possible).
+- Eradicate weeds.
+This can be done through cultivation or occultation. - Before planting, adjust pH and fertilize according to results of a soil test. - The seedbed should be firm to allow good seed/soil contact. - Mix seed with damp sand (4:1 sand/seed) for more uniform coverage with a drop seeder or whirlybird spreader. - Rake seed in about 1⁄4 inch deep and firm the seedbed with a roller.
+Don't mulch. - Keep seed moist through germination.
+Water 3-4 times per week, if possible.
 Slowly back off watering as plants develop.